opengauss-mirror/docs/content/en/docs/Developerguide/optimizer-method-configuration.md

 **Parameter description**: Controls the query optimizer's use of nested-loop join plan types to fully scan internal tables.
 It is impossible to suppress nested-loop joins entirely, but setting this variable to  **off**  encourages the optimizer to choose other methods if available.

 This parameter is a USERSET parameter.
-Set it based on instructions provided in  [Table 1](en-us_topic_0283137176.md#en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).
+Set it based on instructions provided in  [Table 1](en-us_topic_0289899927.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

 **Value range**: Boolean

--   **on**  indicates that the query optimizer's use of nested-loop join plan types is enabled.
+-   **on**  indicates the query optimizer's use of nested-loop join plan types is enabled.
--   **off**  indicates that the query optimizer's use of nested-loop join plan types is disabled.
+-   **off**  indicates the query optimizer's use of nested-loop join plan types is disabled.

 **Default value**:  **off**

 ## enable\_index\_nestloop<a name="en-us_topic_0283136675_en-us_topic_0237124716_section1584803291014"></a>

-**Parameter description**: Controls the query optimizer's use of the nested-loop join plan types to scan the parameterized indexes of internal tables.
+**Parameter description**: Controls the query optimizer's use of the index nested-loop join plan types to scan the parameterized indexes of internal tables.

 This parameter is a USERSET parameter.
-Set it based on instructions provided in  [Table 1](en-us_topic_0283137176.md#en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).
+Set it based on instructions provided in  [Table 1](en-us_topic_0289899927.md#en-us_topic_0283137176_en-us_topic_0237121562_en-us_topic_0059777490_t91a6f212010f4503b24d7943aed6d846).

 **Value range**: Boolean

--   **on**  indicates that the query optimizer's use of nested-loop join plan types is enabled.
+-   **on**  indicates the query optimizer's use of index nested-loop join plan types is enabled.
--   **off**  indicates that the query optimizer's use of nested-loop join plan types is disabled.
+-   **off**  indicates the query optimizer's use of index nested-loop join plan types is disabled.

 **Default value**:  **on**